learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 Here are some suggestions for creating your GitHub repository:

+**Repository Option #1**

-1. Fork the [Phase 2 Project Repository](https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-3), clone it locally, and work in the `student.ipynb` file.
+Fork the [Phase 2 Project Repository](https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-3), clone it locally, and work in the `student.ipynb` file.
 Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.

+**Repository Option #2**

-2. Create a new repository from scratch by going to [github.com/new](https://github.com/new) and copying the data files from the Phase 2 Project Repository into your new repository.
+Create a new repository from scratch by going to [github.com/new](https://github.com/new) and copying the data files from the Phase 2 Project Repository into your new repository.
    - Recall that you can refer to the [Phase 1 Project Template](https://github.com/learn-co-curriculum/dsc-project-template) as an example structure
-   - This approach will result in the most professional-looking portfolio repository, but can be more complicated to use.
+   - This option will result in the most professional-looking portfolio repository, but can be more complicated to use.
 So if you are getting stuck with this option, try forking the project repository instead

 ## Summary